 Download and Run the Cloudera Manager Server Installer

-Download the Cloudera Manager installer to the cluster host to which you are installing the Cloudera Manager Server:
+Download the Cloudera Manager installer to the cluster host to which you are installing the Cloudera Manager Server.
+By default, the automated installer binary (cloudera-manager-installer.bin) installs the highest version of Cloudera Manager.